 Many people are certain that there are real ghosts here.
 Hundreds of miners died underground in various explosions and accidents (fueling decades of labour disputes), and some people think the miners' subterranean ghosts hold Nanaimo in some kind of cursed state.

 This region was also a great meeting place for aboriginal nations, and the site of battles and massacres.
-At least three Chinatowns have burned to the ground here, too, and our visitor information centre, Beban House, is nationally recognized as a haunted site.
+Three large Chinatowns have been here, the final one having burned completely in 1960.
+And our erstwhile visitor information centre, Beban House, is nationally recognized as a haunted site.